imannorouzi/toy-robot/README.md

   1. Open index.html or check it at [My Toy Robot Github Page](https://imannorouzi.github.io/toy-robot/index.html) and that's it!

+## How to use

+The application is only accepting commands in below format.
+It doesn't like extra spaces at the start or end of commands and parameters.

+* PLACE X,Y,FACE
+* MOVE
+* LEFT
+* RIGHT
+* REPORT

+ You can find the explanation for each command at the [end](#description-and-requirements) of this README file.

 ## How it works

 It is possible to send commands to the Robot using three different methods.